 The treaty basically stated that neither party would hurt the other in any way.
 If any of Massasoit’s people caused trouble, that person would be sent to the English for them to decide his fate.
 If a white man should do any harm to one of the Natives, the settlers would send that one to the Natives to determine his fate.
 If a third party attacked either group, the other would render aid.

 Governor Carver died of the Great Sickness shortly after negotiating the peace treaty.
 William Bradford, just thirty-two years old, was elected to fill that position.
 Under the skillful leadership of both William Bradford and Chief Massasoit, the two vastly different cultures lived in relative peace for forty years.
-Massasoit and his people would have preferred fewer English would move to the area; but if he couldn’t stop them from coming, at least he would know what they were up to and keep an eye on them.
+Massasoit and his people would have preferred fewer English moving to the area; but if he couldn’t stop them from coming, at least he would know what they were up to and keep an eye on them.

 What were you taught about the Native Americans and the Pilgrims?